 Most of all, everyone brings their passion and best work to a worthwhile project.
 Choose a charity you believe in, not just one that seems like the obvious choice in your sector – this way, your enthusiasm for the cause will inspire others too.

 When looking for a charity to support, look for a cause that you believe in and to which you or your employees have a connection to.
 Not only will it be more fun, but also you’ll be happier, giving your time and means.
 It’s a good idea to appoint one person to be in charge and then a committee, which will help spread the tasks related to finding and managing the charity or charities that you choose.

 From a business perspective, it’s a good idea to look for charities that will give you meaningful exposure to a large number of influential people, and if you are sponsoring a charitable event, try to choose one in which your target market would participate.
-If you don’t have any in mind, then have a look at the Charity Choice website to help you.
+If you don’t have any in mind, then have a look at the resources provided by the Catholic Church to help you.